AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

       * If the requested color space matches the source document, then the returned data will use the color profile of the source document.
       * If the requested color space is different from the source document, then the working color profile for that color space is used to convert colors.
    * `componentSize` | Number - Optional.
 The requested `componentSize` of the returned image data.
 If this property is omitted then the `componentSize` of the source pixel data is used.
 The value can be: -1 (for using the source document's depth), 8 , 16, or 32.
    * `applyAlpha` | Boolean - Optional.
 If true, then RGBA pixels will be converted to RGB by matting on white.
-   * a possible alpha channel is applied to the pixels before returning.
 The returned imageData property will not contain an alpha channel.
+Note that any areas devoid of pixel data will still be trimmed, see `sourceBounds` above.

 Return value: `Promise<Object>`